FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/archive/2015-05-24-investing.md

 tags: finance
 category: archive
 ---
+Started with an analysis of some ETFs...
+Conclusion: [Wealthfront](https://wealthfront.com) does it better.
 <!--more-->
 ## Intro
 So I was listening to an [episode][] of the Tim Ferriss show a few weeks ago with Tony Robbins as the guest.
 The topic of discussion was mainly around his new book [Money: Master the Game][] in which Tony details his interviews of several of the most profitable finance *movers and shakers* today.
 Oddly enough, that very next day my mother warned me that if I didn't start investing soon I wouldn't have anything for retirement.
 So I figured I would devote a few hours to research and reporting on investing.